 Spotting speech and language problems: a childminder’s perspective

-As a PACEY member I am always eager to take up their free training.
-As a result of the free CPD training on supporting children with speech, language and communication I adapted my setting to incorporate as many engaging opportunities as possible to develop children’s communication skills.
+As a PACEY member I am always eager to take up their training.
+As a result of the CPD training on supporting children with speech, language and communication I adapted my setting to incorporate as many engaging opportunities as possible to develop children’s communication skills.

 When I first met Alex, I found him to be a very caring, loving and gentle boy.
 Initially I had made an assumption that Alex was a little shy and perhaps quieter because he was exposed to dual language in his family.
 As with all children, I recorded his starting points and began to build a rapport.